What is health? Depending on who you ask, you’ll get different answers.

 Maximizing human performance without an eye on longevity will cost you.

-While anabolic steroids may give you the edge you need to become the star athlete, the hyper-function they enable comes at the cost of a significantly higher likelihood for health complications, ranging from high blood pressure to blood clots, heart attacks, stroke, arterial damage, decreased sperm production, enlarged breasts, shrinking of the testicles and testicular cancer, male-pattern baldness, decreased breast size (females), coarse skin, excessive body hair growth (females), male-pattern baldness, liver tumors, severe acne and cysts, and ultimately, a shorter lifespan.
+While anabolic steroids may give you the edge you need to become the star athlete, the hyper-function they enable comes at the cost of a significantly higher likelihood for health complications, ranging from high blood pressure to blood clots, heart attacks, stroke, arterial damage, decreased sperm production, enlarged breasts, shrinking of the testicles and testicular cancer, male-pattern baldness, decreased breast size (females), coarse skin, excessive body hair growth (females), liver tumors, severe acne and cysts, and ultimately, a shorter lifespan.

 A recent Hollywood trend, growth hormone (GH or HGH), IGF-1, and testosterone replacement therapies (TRT) might bring back your mojo, but not without a higher incidence of cancer and a greater chance for a shorter lifespan.